-Should a child disclose, in or outside of lessons, the Headteacher (Designated Safeguarding Lead) or Assistant Headteacher (Deputy Designated safeguarding Lead) will always be informed and will follow child protection procedures as appropriate.
+Should a child disclose, in or outside of lessons, the Head of School (Designated Safeguarding Lead) or Assistant Headteacher (Deputy Designated safeguarding Lead) will always be informed and will follow child protection procedures as appropriate.
 Further details are outlined in our Safeguarding policy.